ptigas/bibpy/README.md

 What's  different ?
 ---
-It does not depend on libraries like pyparser etc. It's small and fast.
+It doesn't depend on libraries like pyparser etc. It's small and fast.
 Also, *sometimes* it recovers from common errors.

 What grammar is parsing ?
 ---
-The BNF it parse is based on http://tex.stackexchange.com/questions/16490/the-gold-standard-in-bibtex-databases/16492#16492
+The BNF it parses is based on http://tex.stackexchange.com/questions/16490/the-gold-standard-in-bibtex-databases/16492#16492

 ```
 A rough grammar (case-insensitive):